 On his second tour of duty in Southeast Asia, he flew F-4's as a senior pilot with the Night Owl Squadron of the Wolf Pack from UBON Airbase in Thailand.
 During these 192 combat missions, he flew "Fast FAC" or Fast Forward Air Controller missions.
 His job was to fly solo night time missions along the Ho Chi Mien Trail and destroy enemy Anti-Air Defenses and harass enemy supply lines.

 During these tours of Duty he amassed 457 combat missions which at the time of his loss was the highest number flown by a pilot to that date.
 Other Air force duty assignments included stints with the Thunderbird squadron, instructor pilot, and weapons development.

 During his career he earned numerous medals for his service, gallantry, and airmanship.
 They include the Silver Star, Bronze Star with V for Valor (oak leaf clusters), Distinguished Flying Crosses, Air Medals, Purple Hearts, and numerous other decorations.

 On the night of December 31, 1971, after mid-air refueling, he was piloting his F4 over Laos and was shot down.
 To this date, the aircraft has never been found, and neither the remains of Major William Duggan (Pilot and Aircraft Commander) or Captain Frederick Sutter (Navigator) have been recovered.

-In May 2013, I made the decision to adopt Major Duggan as my eighth MIA; you can read the reason why on my about page.
+In May 2013, I made the decision to adopt Major Duggan as my eighth MIA, after befriending his daughter.
 The biography above was provided by his family; you can read his incident of loss bio here.